MarkVabulas/ultimon/README.md

 The wishlist is not a dream-level pi-in-the-sky list of things to do.
 I already have extensive experience with user interfaces.
 I have written WebRTC-based software for the browser, embedded devices, including the signaling software middleware.

 ## Installation

+# Easy

+There are a handful of very useful batch files now to help get things setup and running.
+Eventually I'll roll them up into a github Action so that there's a definite "release" which is just an executable and a few html files.

+0. Download the repository (click the green drop-down above, and selected "Download Zip") into a fresh folder on your computer.
+1. Right click on "step 1" and choose "Run as Administrator" from the Windows context menu.
+This step is going to download Node.js and Python3, and then set them up on your computer so you can easily build the distribution.
+These are very standard pieces of software used for writing software, feel free to look them up.
+2. If you are planning on using the LibreHardwareMonitor version of the sensors (for example, you don't want to install Aida64 or HWiNFO64), then just run normally (admin-mode not required) the "step 2" batch file.
+This file downloads the current release of LibreHardwwareMonitor into a zip file in the Scratch folder, then unzips it.
+Last, it copies the necessary files into the "Deploy" folder for running LibreHardwareMonitor.
+3. In order to actually have a program and a webpage, we need to compile/build them.
+Run the "step 3" batch file.
+This one will download the additional Node.js components we need and then re-compile them all in to the index.html file which is the actual webpage for viewing.
+This webpage output will be placed in the "Deploy/static" folder.
+The second part will download the additional Python libraries we need, and then bundle them all together into an executable file and put it in the "Deploy" folder, as well.
+4. There are 3 options for running the software:
+  - If you are running Aida64 with "Shared Memory" access turned on, then you can double-click "step 4 - run for aida64" and it will start serving the generated index.html from the static folder.
+This is a very easy option.
+  - If you are running HWiNFO64, with the "Shared Memory" access turned on, then right click on "step 4 - run for hwinfo64" and choose "Run as Administrator".
+This needs administrator access to touch the shared memory for HWiNFO64, since it is ALSO running in Administrator mode.
+(Note: the current index.html doesn't actually use any of the sensor identifiers that are coming from HWiNFO64, this is on the to-do list)
+  - If you want to run the LibreHardwareMonitor backend, we have to do a preliminary step before running the batch file.
+We need to "unblock" the downloads, since Windows doesn't want us to run software downloaded from the internet.
+Inside the "Deploy" folder, right-click on each of "HidSharp" and "LibreHardwareMonitorLib" select properties.
+At the bottom of the Properties page, there could be an "Unblock" checkbox.
+Check this box and hit "Okay".
+After that, in the main folder, right-click on "step 4 - run for lhm" and choose "Run as Administrator".
+This should start the server and start serving the index.html in the Deploy folder.

+If you want to make changes to the website you can find the base version inside the Client\src folder.
+Any modifications you make can be updated by re-running the step 3 and step 4 above.
+The Python-based server is setup such that it will detect changes to the index.html and automatically try to refresh and users that are connected.
+This means that you can try re-running Step 3 without stopping the server, and the results will be placed back in the correct folder for you, and updated on the clients.

+# Advanced

 Until we get a real installer/gui configurator:
 0. For the quick/dirty test, make sure you're running Aida64 (with "Shared Memory" access turned on) on your computer